eunos-1128/openstructure/modules/io/doc/mmcif.rst

     :attr:`db_name`.

     :type: :class:`str`

+  .. attribute:: aligned_seqs

+    List of aligned sequences (all entries of the struct_ref_seq category mapping to this struct_ref) as :class:`MMCifInfoStructRefSeq`.

+    Also available as :meth:`GetAlignedSeqs`.

   .. method:: GetAlignedSeq(name)

     Returns the aligned sequence for the given name, None if the sequence does not exist.

-  .. attribute:: aligned_seqs
+  .. method:: GetAlignedSeqs()

-    List of aligned sequences (all entries of the struct_ref_seq category mapping to this struct_ref).
+    See :attr:`aligned_seqs`

 .. class:: MMCifInfoStructRefSeq